OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - The SafetyNet Attestation API gives you snapshot of the state of a device at the moment when the attestation request was made.
 A successful attestation doesn't necessarily mean that the device would have passed attestation in the past, or that it will in the future.
 It's recommend to plan a strategy to use the least amount of attestations required to satisfy the use case.

-Follow the [checklist](https://developer.android.com/training/safetynet/attestation-checklis) to ensure that you've completed each of the steps needed to integrate the SafetyNet Attestation API into the app.
+Follow this [checklist](https://developer.android.com/training/safetynet/attestation-checklis) to ensure that you've completed each of the steps needed to integrate the SafetyNet Attestation API into the app.

 ###### Programmatic Detection